HOW CAN I SERVE?

 Wellspring Community, located south of Wolfensberger on Park Street in Castle Rock, empowers the lives of adults with special needs.
 Their mission is to provide a work, enrichment, and educational community where adults with special needs are empowered to live full, productive and satisfying lives in a God-centered and nurturing environment.
 Their participants are STARS, Specially Talented Adults Raising Standards.

-The Agwata School is a northern Uganda school serving students from Nursery level through P-7 which is 6th grade.
+The Agwata School is a northern Uganda school serving students from Nursery level through P-7, which is 6th grade.
 The Agwata women’s group in the community started the school in 2009 as they were moving out of the IDP camps and resettling their ancestral lands.
-The women’s group have been pioneers in wanting their village to have a good primary school and also a clinic since they are in an area of the sub-county that is far from the next nearest government school and government health center.
+The women’s group has been a pioneer in wanting their village to have a good primary school and a clinic since they are in an area of the sub-county that is far from the next nearest government school and government health center.
 Outreach Uganda partners with the entire Agwata community to help students learn in this parish of five villages with over 5000 people.

 The Well of Hope community provides monthly support for Ayeerwot Monica so that she can attend high school in Uganda.